andrewf/scarymalloc/README.md

     $ tup init
     $ tup upd

-Will get everything built, including the test programs.
+will get everything built, including the test programs.
 If you don't want to install `tup`, you can do

     $ gcc -shared -fpic -o mymalloc.so mymalloc.c